Leaders dial up doomsday warning to kick-start climate talks | Science-Environment

 - Canada

 The metaphors were dramatic and mixed at the start of the talks, known as COP26.
-For British Prime Minister Boris Johnson, global warming was "a doomsday device" strapped to humanity.
-United Nations Secretary-General António Guterres told his colleagues that people are "digging our own graves."
-And Barbados Prime Minister Mia Mottley, speaking for vulnerable island nations, added moral thunder, warning leaders not to "allow the path of greed and selfishness to sow the seeds of our common destruction."
-Amid the soaring rhetoric, Indian Prime Minister Narendra Modi said his country will aim to stop adding greenhouse gases to the atmosphere by 2070 — two decades after the United States and at least 10 year later than China.
-Modi said the goal of reaching "net zero" by 2070 was one of five measures India planned to undertake to meet its commitments under the Paris climate accord.
+British Prime Minister Boris Johnson described global warming as “a doomsday device” strapped to humanity.
+United Nations Secretary-General António Guterres told his colleagues that humans are “digging our own graves.”
+And Barbados Prime Minister Mia Mottley, speaking for vulnerable island nations, added moral thunder, warning leaders not to “allow the path of greed and selfishness to sow the seeds of our common destruction.”
+Amid the speeches, Indian Prime Minister Narendra Modi said his coal-dependent country will aim to stop adding greenhouse gases to the atmosphere by 2070 — two decades after the United States and at least 10 years later than China.
+Modi said the goal of reaching “net zero” by 2070 was one of five measures India planned to undertake to meet its commitments under the Paris climate accord.

-Meanwhile, a handful of more sedate — sometimes detailed — speeches were also delivered.
-US President Joe Biden and German Chancellor Angela Merkel avoided soaring rhetoric and delved into wonky policy.
+Meanwhile, U.S. President Joe Biden and German Chancellor Angela Merkel avoided soaring rhetoric and delved into policy.

-''There's no more time to sit back,'' Biden said in a more measured warning that also apologized for his predecessor's temporarily pulling the US out of the historic 2015 Paris agreement, something he said put the country behind in its efforts.
-"Every day we delay, the cost of inaction increases."
-In addition to coaxing big carbon-polluting nations to promise more stringent emission cuts, French President Emmanuel Macron said European nations now have to shift from promises to action.
+''There's no more time to sit back,'' Biden said in a more measured warning that also apologized for his predecessor's decision to temporarily pull the U.S. out of the historic 2015 Paris agreement, something he said put the country behind in its efforts.
+“Every day we delay, the cost of inaction increases.”
+In a recorded welcome message, Queen Elizabeth II said she hoped the conference would be “one of those rare occasions where everyone will have the chance to rise above the politics of the moment.''
+“History has shown that when nations come together in common cause, there is always room for hope,” she said in the video, which was recorded on Friday at Windsor Castle.

-Earlier, Johnson — who is hosting the summit in the Scottish city of Glasgow — likened an ever-warming Earth's position to that of fictional secret agent James Bond: strapped to a bomb that will destroy the planet and trying to defuse it.
+One of the United Nations' biggest concerns is that some countries are more focused on amorphous long-term net-zero goals instead of seeking cuts this decade that could prevent temperature increases that would exceed the Paris goal.

-He told leaders that the only difference now is that the "ticking doomsday device" is not fiction and "it's one minute to midnight on that doomsday clock.''
-The threat now is climate change, triggered by the burning of coal, oil and natural gas, and he noted that it all started in Glasgow with James Watt's steam engine powered by coal.
+Modi also outlined shorter-term goals for the world's third-biggest carbon emitter: raising its goal for non-fossil energy production, meeting half of its energy needs with renewable sources, cutting carbon emissions by 1 billion tons compared with previous targets and reducing the carbon intensity of its economy by 45% — all by 2030.

 Increased warming over coming decades would melt much of the planet's ice, raise global sea levels and greatly increase the likelihood and intensity of extreme weather, scientists say.
 With every tenth of a degree of warming, the dangers soar faster, they say.

-The other goals for the meeting are for rich nations to give poor nations USD 100 billion a year in climate aid and to reach an agreement to spend half of the money to adapt to worsening climate impacts.
+The other goals for the meeting are for rich nations to give poor nations $100 billion a year in climate aid and to reach an agreement to spend half of the money to adapt to worsening climate impacts.

 ''This is immoral and it is unjust,'' Mottley said. ''Are we so blinded and hardened that we can no longer appreciate the cries of humanity?''
 “We are already gasping for survival,” chimed in President Wavel John Charles Ramkalawan of the Seychelles, another island nation.
 “Tomorrow is not an option for it will be too late.”
 Guterres struck an equally gloomy note.

-The idea is that they will do the big political give-and-take, setting out broad outlines of agreement, and then have other government officials hammer out the nagging but crucial details.
-That's what worked to make the historic 2015 Paris climate deal a success, former UN Climate Secretary Christiana Figueres told The Associated Press.
+The idea is that they will do the big political give-and-take, setting out broad outlines of agreement, and then have other government officials hammer out the details.
+That's what worked to make the historic 2015 Paris climate deal a success, former U.N.
+Climate Secretary Christiana Figueres told The Associated Press.

 “For heads of state, it is actually a much better use of their strategic thinking,” Figueres said.